Iltotore/iron/docs/_docs/reference/refinement.md

 ```

 This code will not compile (see [Runtime refinement](#runtime-refinement)).
-We could use `refine` but we don't actually need to apply the constraint to `random`.
+We could use `refineUnsafe` but we don't actually need to apply the constraint to `random` in this case.
 Instead, we can can use `assume[C]`.
 It simply acts like a safer cast.

 ```scala